AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - 2.1.6
     - Amended behaviour of cookie handling to check and write cookie values also to HttpContext.Current.Items, such that a set cookie can be read in the same request.
 Previous behaviour can be restored via the `personalisationGroups.disableHttpContextItemsUseInCookieOperations` configuration key.
     - Added the ability to set a cookie or session value to prevent the package from writing any further cookies and adhere to cookie regulations.
+- 2.1.7
+    - Removed tracking of back-office requests triggered by rendering via macros in rich text editor (PR #43).